ianrenton/planesailing/README.md

 If nginx didn't restart properly, you may have mistyped your configuration.
 Try `sudo nginx -t` to find out what the problem is.

 You may wish to add extra features to this configuration.
-For example if you wanted Plane/Sailing accessible in the root directory as normal, but then have Dump1090 on `/dump1090-fa` and AIS Dispatcher's web interface on `/aisdispatcher` too, all on port 80, you can do that by tweaking the adding new "location" parameters as follows.
+For example if you had Dump1090 and AISCatcher installed on the same machine, and you want Plane/Sailing accessible in the root directory as normal, but then have Dump1090 on `/dump1090-fa` and AIS Catcher's web interface on `/aiscatcher` too, all on port 80, you can do that by tweaking the adding new "location" parameters as follows.
 They are handled in order so Plane/Sailing comes *last*, only if the URL doesn't match any of the other locations.

 ```
 server {